What happened at Trump’s dinner with Nick Fuentes and Kanye West?

 That line was later supported by a video West posted on his newly restored Twitter account on Thursday entitled “Mar-a-Lago debrief” in which he claimed Mr Trump had been “really impressed” with Mr Fuentes because “unlike so many of the lawyers and so many people that he was left with on his 2020 campaign, he’s actually a loyalist”.

-The sitdown has since drawn unsurprising condemnation from Joe Biden and the White House, which said in a statement from deputy press secretary Andrew Bates: “Bigotry, hate, and antisemitism have absolutely no place in America – including at Mar-a-Lago.”
+The sitdown has since drawn unsurprising condemnation from Democrats as well as Joe Biden and the White House, which said in a statement from deputy press secretary Andrew Bates that “Bigotry, hate, and antisemitism have absolutely no place in America – including at Mar-a-Lago.”

-More damagingly in Trumpworld, criticism also came from Mr Trump’s ex-Secretary of State Mike Pompeo and from former New Jersey governor Chris Christie, who said the episode betrayed an “awful lack of judgement”.
+Also speaking out in anger were top Republicans, including Senators such as Marco Rubio, who called Mr Fuentes an “a** clown” and a “disgusting person”, and Mitt Romney, who went further than any of his colleagues.

+“I don’t think he should be president of the United States,” said the Utah Senator and longtime Trump critic.
+“I don’t think he should be the nominee of our party in 2024.
+And I certainly don’t want him hanging over our party like a gargoyle.”

-Ex-White House chief strategist and alt-right jester Steve Bannon suggested it amounted to a “trolling operation” on the part of West and Mr Fuentes, calculated to leave Mr Trump looking “irrelevant” and “not focused” on his own presidential campaign.
+Ex-White House chief strategist and alt-right jester Steve Bannon suggested the dinner amounted to a “trolling operation” on the part of West and Mr Fuentes, calculated to leave Mr Trump looking “irrelevant” and “not focused” on his own presidential campaign.

 Speaking to Real America’s Voice, Mr Bannon added: “The staff should know that, the staff should be on top of that, the staff should be doing interventions into this if that’s the case.”

+This tallies with a description given by erstwhile West campaign staffer Milo Yiannpoulos, a once-in-demand racist troll who infamously torched his own reputation by suggesting sex between men and and boys as young as 13.
+Speaking to NBC News, he claimed credit for inveigling Mr Fuentes into the dinner with hopes of “mak[ing] Trump’s life miserable”.

+“I also wanted to send a message to Trump that he has systematically repeatedly neglected, ignored, abused the people who love him the most, the people who put him in office, and that kind of behavior comes back to bite you in the end,” he said.
+Given he has based his career as a provocateur on exaggeration and hyperbole, it is unclear how much of his account is credible.

-Also highly damaging to Mr Trump’s credibility was the news that an unnamed adviser had told NBC the dinner represented “a f***ing nightmare” in public relations terms.
+If this was Mr Yiannopoulos’s tactic, it appears to have worked.
+An unnamed adviser told NBC the dinner represented “a f***ing nightmare” in public relations terms.

 “If people are looking at DeSantis to run against Trump, here’s another reason why,” the staffer added with evident dismay.